MicrosoftDocs/windows-itpro-docs/windows/configure/customize-windows-10-start-screens-by-using-mobile-device-management.md

 localizationpriority: medium
 ---

-# Customize Windows 10 Start and taskbarwith mobile device management (MDM)
+# Customize Windows 10 Start and taskbar with mobile device management (MDM)

 **Applies to**